 Taking into account the Sun’s height above the horizon in Casper during the totality (53 deg) we can guess, that Sun’s height will be around 52,5 deg (1a) on the southeasternmost edge of the umbra and around 53,5 deg (1b) on the northwesternmost edge of the umbra.
 This 1-degree difference lies in the diameter of the umbra – around 110 km (on Earth every degree of longitude falls around 111 km).
-Knowing the Sun’s height above the horizon in those both cases we can calculate the distance from the “ground” umbra edge, where the “sky” umbra edge will be seen at zenith.
-In both cases, this area will be southeast of the edge of totality, due to the sun position.
-For south-east area, the “sky” umbra will be seen in zenith around 20,5 km outside the edge of totality (2a) unlike to opposite place, where Moon’s shadow in the sky will be seen in zenith around 21,4 km inside the edge of “ground” umbra (2b).
+Knowing the Sun’s height above the horizon in both cases we can calculate the distance from the “ground” umbra edge, where the “sky” umbra edge will be seen at the zenith.
+In both cases, this area will be southeast of the edge of totality, due to the sun’s position.
+For the south-east area, the “sky” umbra will be seen in the zenith around 20,5 km outside the edge of totality (2a) unlike to opposite place, where the Moon’s shadow in the sky will be seen in the zenith around 21,4 km inside the edge of “ground” umbra (2b).
 There are mathematical wonders only.
 Unfortunately, I am a person, who has not ever seen the totality.
-I am basing my knowledge on the youtube footages only for this time being.
+I am basing my knowledge on the youtube footage only for this time being.

 3. Your calculated value given in km allows you to carry on the process in the Scribble Maps.
-First, lead the line bearing on the Sun’s azimuth on the calculated distance around 21,4 km (pic.
+First, lead the line bearing on the Sun’s azimuth on the calculated distance of around 21,4 km (pic.
 25).

 4. Drag your “ground” umbra towards the Sun azimuth at the moment of the total solar eclipse for the value in km, that you counted before (pic.
 26).
 You don’t need the mid-eclipse and the centerline.
 Remove it, making your shape simple.